cromiecodes/January-at-L3A/README.md

     “The world’s most valuable resource
     is no longer oil, but data.” -economist.com

-These big companies have authority and influence over the world’s data and information, and we are expected to trust🔒 them.
+These big companies have authority and influence over the world’s data and information, and we are expected to trust 🔒 them.
 Their advertising-based business models, personalized ads, represent over 60% of internet-generated revenue.
 Their “proprietary” algorithms are specifically designed to increase engagement regardless of its impact on their users.

     Data is centralized.